fedelopez/reactive/README.md

 # reactive

-Course work and personal assignments from the *Principles of Reactive Programming* Coursera MOOC.
+Personal course work and assignments from the *Principles of Reactive Programming* Coursera MOOC.